kubernetes/ingress-nginx/docs/how-it-works.md

 # How it works

-The objective of this document is to explain how the NGINX Ingress controller works, in particular how the NGINX model is built and why we need one.
+The objective of this document is to explain how the Ingress-NGINX controller works, in particular how the NGINX model is built and why we need one.

 ## NGINX configuration